ColdMacaroni/onslowcollege.github.io/13dtc/programming/01.setup/index.md

 From this point onwards, make sure **all** your work is saved to OneDrive.
 If you save any files on the school computer or your network drive, you will **not** be able to access your work at home.

-# Task 1.2: Set up your programming environment
+# Task 1.2: Set up Python

 ## 1.2.1 Download Python